 One of the easiest and most impactful things you can do to keep your finances secure, is regularly monitor your bank accounts for fraudulent transactions and report them immediately.
-Review your SECU accounts: Log on to Online and Mobile Banking
+Review your SECU accounts: Log on to Online and Mobile Banking or download the app.

 Trust your gut.

 If something doesn’t look right, it probably isn’t.
 Check out these short videos for examples that will help you identify—and avoid—common phishing schemes.